adrielsumathipala/ParShift/README.md

 A single-node implementation for multi-threading.
 Three implementations using OpenMP's Loops and Tasks paradigm are availiable.

+#### Parallel Loops
-* Parallel Loops — Usage: `./for <n> <p> <bandwidth> <number of threads>`.
-For certain problems, users may need to adjust between dynamic and static loop allocation for optimal load balancing.
+— Usage: `./for <n> <p> <bandwidth> <number of threads>`.
+- For certain problems, users may need to adjust between dynamic and static loop allocation for optimal load balancing.

+#### Tasks
-* Tasks — Usage: `./tasks <n> <p> <bandwidth> <number of threads>`.
-This implementation treats computing the shift for each point as independent tasks.
+— Usage: `./tasks <n> <p> <bandwidth> <number of threads>`.
+- This implementation treats computing the shift for each point as independent tasks.
 In some cases, using multiple-thread task generation instead of single-thread task generation may improve performance.

-* Parallel Loops and Tasks — Usage: `./for-tasks <n> <p> <bandwidth> <number of threads>`.
-In testing, the overhead of managing both loops and tasks generally outweighed the increased parallelization benefits, but may lead to improved performance in certain applications.
+#### Parallel Loops and Tasks
+— Usage: `./for-tasks <n> <p> <bandwidth> <number of threads>`.
+- In testing with randomly sampled data, the overhead of managing both loops and tasks generally outweighed the increased parallelization benefits, but, in some applications, using tasks and loops together may lead to improved performance.

 ### OpenMP + MPI Implementation:

 A multi-node implementation with built-in multi-threading for maximum performance using OpenMP and MPI.
-If OpenMP is not availiable on nodes, a MPI-only implementation can be found in `mpi.c`.
+If OpenMP is not availiable on nodes, an MPI-only implementation can be found in `mpi.c`.
 If using a cluster with slurm, the `mpi.sh` file can be used to execute the code, with `ntasks`, `nodes`, and `cpus-per-task` adjusted as needed to run the job.

-* MPI + OpenMP Loops — Usage: Edit `./mpi-for.sh` and set `mpirun ./mpi-for <n> <p> <bandwidth>` appropriately.
+#### MPI + OpenMP Loops
+— Usage: Edit `./mpi-for.sh` and set `mpirun ./mpi-for <n> <p> <bandwidth>` appropriately.
 Then, run `./mpi-for.sh`.
-This program uses the Open MP loops paradigm, which, in the case of well-balanced workloads, can perform better than the Open MP tasks.
+- This program uses the Open MP loops paradigm, which, in the case of well-balanced workloads, can perform better than the Open MP tasks.

-* MPI + OpenMP Tasks — Usage: Edit `./mpi-tasks.sh` and set `mpirun ./mpi-tasks <n> <p> <bandwidth>` appropriately.
+#### MPI + OpenMP Tasks
+— Usage: Edit `./mpi-tasks.sh` and set `mpirun ./mpi-tasks <n> <p> <bandwidth>` appropriately.
 Then, run `./mpi-tasks.sh`.
-This program uses the Open MP tasks paradigm.
-This is generally the optimal program and using tasks greatly improves load balancing, leading to substantial performance improvements.
-For applications, the MPI + OpenMP tasks program should be used first.
+- This program uses the Open MP tasks paradigm.
+This is generally the optimal multi-node program and using tasks greatly improves load balancing, leading to substantial performance improvements.
+Thus, for most applications the MPI + OpenMP tasks program will be suitable.

 ### Benchmarking: